PRCWebDev/learning-javascript/README.md

   - [x] More Ways of Creating and Filling Arrays
   - [x] Summary: Which Array Method to Use

-2. Practiced what I learned by completing multiple coding assignments and challenges and by applying what I learned on "Bankist" App (which is still WIP)
+2. Practiced what I learned by completing multiple coding assignments and challenges and by applying what I learned on Jonas "Bankist" App (which is still WIP)

 ## 📈 May - August 2022